Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/04-component-unmount/Readme.md

   }, []);
 ```

 Any useful scenarios?
-Imagine that you open a connection to a websocket and you want to close it when the user hides the component, how do you free resources in a proper way?
+Imagine you open a connection to a websocket and you want to close it when the component is unmounted, how do you free resources in a proper way?
 By using this approach.

 # About Basefactor + Lemoncode